Graduate Counseling FAQs

 - School Counseling can be completed in 2 1/2 to 3 years on a part-time basis.

-Our program meets the needs of the student who works full time by offering courses every evening.
-The program also meets the need of the full-time student who wishes to complete the program quickly and return to their state or country of origin.
-This allows the student to take a maximum load each semester and commute to the Siloam campus one day per week.
-Offering the program in Fort Smith and Rogers on a rotation basis provides more convenience to busy commuter schedules.
+Our program meets the needs of the student who works full time by offering evening courses.
+It also meets the need of the student who wishes to complete the program quickly and return to their state or country of origin by allowing students to take a maximum load each semester and commute to the Siloam Springs campus one day per week.
+Offering the program in Fort Smith, Little Rock and Rogers on a rotation basis provides more convenience for busy schedules.

 Yes.
 Financial aid is available to Graduate Counseling students in the form of scholarships, assistantships, fellowships, and student loans for counseling degrees.
 To determine your eligibility for loans, please complete the Free Application for Federal Student Aid (FAFSA).

 Yes.
-John Brown University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (www.ncahlc.org, 312.263.0456).
-The School Counseling program is approved by the Arkansas State Department of Education and accredited by the National Council for the Accreditation of Teacher Education (NCATE).
+John Brown University is accredited by the Higher Learning Commission (www.ncahlc.org, 312.263.0456).
+The School Counseling program is approved by the Arkansas State Department of Education and accredited by the National Council for Accreditation of Teacher Education (NCATE).
+On July 1, 2013 NCATE consolidated with the Teacher Education Accreditation Council (TEAC) and formed the Council for Accreditation of Educator Preparation (CAEP) as the new accrediting body for educator preparation http://caepnet.org, (202) 223-0077.

 Yes.
-The Graduate Counseling Program provides internship opportunities through JBU's CARE Clinic which has offices in seven locations across Northwest Arkansas and Fort Smith.
+The Graduate Counseling Program provides internship opportunities through JBU's CARE Clinic which has offices in seven locations across northwest Arkansas and Fort Smith.
 Interns are under the direct supervision of faculty throughout their internship.
-The students can apply for an internship at the CARE Clinic and complete face-to-face hours with individuals, couples, and families.
-Practicum and internship experience total 600 hours for Community Counseling candidates and 800 hours for Marriage & Family candidates.
-Prior to graduation, all Marriage & Family candidates must complete 500 hours of direct client contact and all Community Counseling candidates must complete 375 hours of direct client contact.
-Students are supervised by faculty through state of the art technology: two way mirrors, videotaping, and "bug in the ear" technology.
+The students can apply for an internship at the CARE Clinic and complete face-to-face hours with individuals, couples and families.
+Practicum and internship experience total 1,000 hours for Clinical Mental Health Counseling and Marriage and Family candidates.
+Prior to graduation, all Clinical Mental Health Counseling and Marriage and Family candidates must complete 500 hours of direct client contact.
+Students are supervised by faculty through state-of-the-art technology: two-way mirrors, videotaping, and "bug in the ear" devices.

-If you are graduating with an M.S. in either the Community Counseling or Marriage and Family Therapy programs, you will be ready to sit for an exam granting temporary licensing which readies you for job opportunities in many counseling areas.
+If you are graduating with an MS in either the Clinical Mental Health Counseling or Marriage and Family Therapy programs, you will be ready to sit for an exam granting temporary licensing which readies you for job opportunities in many counseling areas.
 After approximately three years of continued supervision, you can obtain your permanent state licensure in Arkansas.
 The program requirements allow students to return to their state of origin to pursue licensure requirements in that state.
 While course requirements vary for each state, our program requires more than 60 hours in coursework which meets requirements for licensure in most states.

-If you are graduating with an M.S. in School Counseling, you are prepared to become a licensed school counselor after passing your Praxis II exam.
-Minimum score required to pass Praxis II is 600; average score earned by JBU School Counseling students is 635.
+If you are graduating with an MS in School Counseling, you are prepared to become a licensed school counselor after passing your Praxis II exam.
+Minimum score required to pass Praxis II is 600; the average score earned by JBU School Counseling students is 635.

-Some classes are limited in numbers ranging from 10-15 students.
-Most of the academic classes range from 15-20 students.
+Some classes are limited to 10-15 students.
+Most of the academic classes have an enrollment of 15-20 students.

-You may transfer up to nine hours of Graduate coursework or 25% of the degree program, whichever is greater, toward fulfillment of a graduate degree.
-All transferred hours must be applicable toward the degree and approved by the Graduate Counseling Program Director and the Dean of Graduate Studies and they must have a grade of "B-" or better.
+You may transfer up to nine (9) hours of graduate-level coursework or 25% of the degree program (whichever is greater) toward fulfillment of a graduate degree.
+All transferred hours must be applicable toward the degree and approved by the Graduate Counseling program director and the dean of the Graduate School and have a grade of "B-" or better.